FlaCvx/congress_document_study/README.md

 a second datasets
 from 1824 to 1837 and the third one from 1833 to 1873.
 There are five main steps before the final analysis.
-1- Dataset Creation (Scraping of the websites)
+1. Dataset Creation (Scraping of the websites)
-2- Creation of image format information.
+2. Creation of image format information.
-3- Page splitting
+3. Page splitting
+4. Concat multiple images
-3- Text detection
+5. Text detection
-4- Speech segmentation
+6. Speech segmentation
-5- Bigram analysis
+7. Bigram analysis

 All the following commands must be run inside the directory "data"
 #### 1.1 DATASET CREATION